dharam-dot/my.passion.md/lscpu.md

   ![lscpucommandoutput](https://user-images.githubusercontent.com/82143335/121646753-41fd2d00-cab3-11eb-91a5-ff48a4bd09ed.PNG)

+  Architecture:

-  Architecture: This option tells which architecture our cpu is using.
+  This option tells which architecture our cpu is using.

+  CPU op-mode(s):

-  CPU op-mode(s): This option tells that our cpu supports both 32 bit or 64 bit
+  This option tells that our cpu supports both 32 bit or 64 bit

+  Byte Order:

-  Byte Order: Endianness is a computer science term that describes how data is stored.
+  Endianness is a computer science term that describes how data is stored.
 Specifically, it defines that the most critical value is included at the end of the multi byte data    type.
 There are two types of Endianness, Big-Endian and Little-Endian

+  CPU(s):

-  CPU(s): This option tells how many cpu is in our machine
+  This option tells how many cpu is in our machine

   On-line CPU(s) list:

   Thread(s) per core:

+  Threads are the virtual components or codes, which divides the physical core of a CPU into virtual multiple cores.
+A single CPU core can have up-to 2 threads per core.
+  For example, if a CPU is dual core (i.e., 2 cores) it will have 4 threads.

   Core(s) per socket: